awsdocs/aws-lambda-developer-guide/doc_source/API_AccountLimit.md

 Required: No

  **CodeSizeZipped**   <a name="SSS-Type-AccountLimit-CodeSizeZipped"></a>
-The maximum size of a deployment package when it's uploaded directly to AWS Lambda\.
+The maximum size of a deployment package when it's uploaded directly to Lambda\.
 Use Amazon S3 for larger files\.
 Type: Long
 Required: No